qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - How do I get to deleted emails?
 I deleted one in error.
 - I delete my emails on my phone app, look at an email I have not deleted and all the ones i deleted are back
 - The app will not delete the emails I selected for deletion!
+- When I delete email, it keeps coming back.
+- I am deleting emails but they keep coming back please help.
+- Deleted emails keeping coming back
+- Emails.
+Keep showing back up after deleting
+- I keep deleting emails and they keep coming back ?
+Help!
+- Why do deleted emails keep coming back to my inbox?
+- Not able to delete messages, they return after deleting.
+- I delete messages but they continue to come back!!
+- After I delete a message it continues to come back into the draft folder.
+How do I stop this?

 ## intent:notification_sound
 - Is it possible to change email notification sounds?